sxyalliance/vegas/src/routes/policies/privacy/content.md

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely theme your personal information and isolate it from any further processing until deletion is possible.

 ## <a id="infosafe"></a> 7\.
 HOW DO WE KEEP YOUR INFORMATION SAFE?